 Campion Launched his first book “Made to Order”, published by Monacelli in late 2010, featuring a compilation of published project accompanied by his design philosophy and insightful anecdotes for the interested reader.

-Campion lives in New York and Palm Beach, is married to internet entrepreneur Tatiana Platt and has three children, Jeremy, Fox and Xenia and a fourth imminently due.
+Campion lives in New York and Palm Beach, is married to internet entrepreneur Tatiana Platt and has four children, Jeremy, Fox, Xenia and Rivoli.

 His continual creative evolution establishes him as a forward thinker in today’s world of architecture and design.

 For more information, please contact 212 779-3835 or firstname.lastname@example.org